icingfire/unhide2/README.md

 # unhide2
-simplify the usage of the unhide tool
+Simplify the usage of the unhide tool

 Original project:
 https://github.com/YJesus/Unhide